nitesh9109/fetch-news/README.md

 ## Features

 This project utilizes the Newscatcher API to fetch news articles.
 The API provides up-to-date news data from various sources.
-You can learn more about the API by visiting their website: [Newscatcher API](https://www.newscatcherapi.com/).
-Today's top news around the world using the newscatcher.com API
+You can learn more about the API by visiting their website: [Newscatcher API](https://www.newscatcherapi.com/), top news around the world using the newscatcher.com API